LLKennedy/goconfig/README.md

 You don't get to choose the order of priority.
 Defaults are used to begin, which are overwritten by environment variables, which are overwritten by values from a config file, which are overwritten by runtime executable flags.

+### Input Struct

+You must provide a pointer to a struct.
+If you wish to load any fields from JSON or flags, you must tag these fields with JSON tags.

 ### Environment Variables

 Environment variables are in the form APPNAME_FIELDNAME, where APPNAME is the all caps version of the application name passed into the Load function and FIELDNAME is the all caps version of a field in the struct passed into Load.